 Horses for Courses: Mean-Variance for Asset Allocation and 1/N for Stock Selection

 For various organizational reasons, large investors typically split their portfolio decision into two stages - asset allocation and stock selection.
 We hypothesise that mean-variance models are superior to equal weighting for asset allocation, while the reverse applies for stock selection, as estimation errors are less of a problem for mean-variance models when used for asset allocation than for stock selection.
-We confirm this hypothesis in separate analyses of US and international equities using four different types of mean-variance model (Bayes-Stein, Black-Litterman, Bayesian diffuse prior and Markowitz), a range of parameter settings, and a simulation analysis calibrated to US data.
+We confirm this hypothesis for US data using Bayes-Stein with no short sales and variance based constraints.
+Robustness checks with four other types of mean-variance model (Black-Litterman with three different reference portfolios, minimum variance, Bayes diffuse prior and Markowitz), and a wide range of parameter settings support our conclusions.
+We also replicate our core results using Japanese data, with additional replications using the Fama-French 5, 10, 12 and 17 industry portfolios and equities from seven countries.
+In contrast to previous results, but consistent with our empirical results, we show analytically that the superiority of mean-variance over 1/N is increased when the assets have a lower cross-sectional idiosyncratic volatility, which we also confirm in a simulation analysis calibrated to US data.

-Keywords: Asset allocation, stock selection, mean-variance, naive diversification, portfolio theory
+Keywords: Investment analysis, asset allocation, stock selection, mean-variance, naive diversification, portfolio theory

 JEL Classification: G11, G12